 Pass Rate for CRNA Boards at Augusta University Anesthesia Program

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

 First-time test takers: 81.33% (The most recent graduating class)

 An average nurse anesthetist salary in Georgia

-Georgia CRNA salaries are below the national average and range from $120k-150k.
+Georgia CRNA salaries are below the national average around $179,630.